 Specialty coffee in single-serve methods grows

-Single-serve coffee methods are increasingly popular in the European market.
-The ease-of-use of these products, their strong marketing and the variety of flavours available have contributed to their popularity.
+Single-serve coffee methods are growing in popularity in the European market.
+The ease of use of these products, their strong marketing and the variety of flavours available have contributed to their popularity.
 One important trend within the single-serve market is the introduction of specialty coffee capsules.
-Examples of companies working in the single-serve specialty segment are the British Halo, Hayman and Colonna and Belgium’s Caffènation.
+Examples of companies working in the single-serve specialty segment are the British Difference Coffee, Halo, Hayman and Colonna and Belgium’s Caffènation.
 Large brands in the European mainstream single-serve market include L’OR, Lavazza and Nespresso.

 The use of specialty coffee in capsules brings interesting opportunities in the process of popularising specialty coffees of different origins and flavours.
-Nespresso has obviously joined this trend, launching the Reviving Origins programme, aimed at bringing back lost coffee origins.
-However, bear in mind that within the single-serve market, this is still a very small niche.
+Nespresso has joined this trend by launching the Reviving Origins programme, aimed at bringing back lost coffee origins.
+However, bear in mind that this is still a very small niche within the single-serve market.